eaasi/user-handbook/source/configuration/creating_environment_recs.rst

     - Domain name resolution

         - When installing or configuring your target server-based application, make sure to configure all relveant domains and addresses to point to "localhost" or an equivalent local IP address (e.g. 127.0.0.1)
-        - External access to/from a virtual LAN, as stated previously, is not supported and domain name resolution will fail in any case.
-The server will only be able to find/locate itself or possibly (if the Environment Option is enabled) the internet, via a pre-defined/tunneled virtual LAN set up by EaaS.
+        - External access to/from a virtual LAN is not supported and domain name resolution will fail in any case.
+The server will only be able to find/locate itself or possibly (if the Environment Option is enabled) the internet, via a pre-defined/tunneled virtual LAN set up by EAASI.

     - Remote assets